 Affiliate plus UGC: combining the two

 Most brands run an affiliate program and a UGC or creator program as separate things, owned by separate people.
 Affiliates get a link and a commission; creators get a brief and maybe a fee.
-Run side by side, each is missing what the other has.
+Side by side, each is missing exactly what the other has.

 Two programs, two strengths

 Affiliate marketing is strong on attribution: a trackable link, a clear commission, measurable referral.
-It is weak on content: an affiliate link with no genuine creative behind it does little.
-UGC and creator programs are the opposite, strong on trusted content, weak on a clean line to revenue.
+It is weak on content, because an affiliate link with no real creative behind it does almost nothing.
+UGC and creator programs are the mirror image, strong on trusted content and weak on a clean line to revenue.
 Each program’s weakness is the other’s strength.

 - A creator makes genuine UGC about the product, the trust half.